Training & Resource Toolkit

 Equip individuals with information about their rights and how to stay safe using our “Marriage is Your Choice” Brochure.

 The “Marriage is Your Choice” Brochure provides accessible information including definitions and warning signs of forced marriage, legal rights of minors and adults, safety tips, and support resources.
-Download here in English, or here in Arabic.
+Download in English, Arabic, Spanish, or French.

 Learn about the key role educators can play in supporting individuals at risk and how you can help with our Tip Sheet for Educators.